 Cliché Storm: It's hard to take any of the stories seriously.

-Demonic Spiders: Red mooks who, on their first shot, have a 100% chance of hitting you, knifemen that either suddenly pop up in front of you or throw knives from afar; it's hard to tell if a knife will hit you or not.
+Demonic Spiders: Red mooks who, on their first shot, have a 100% chance of hitting you.
+Crisis Zone has the worst variety of them; though they come with a warning beep, they also fire extremely fast.
+Not to mention knifemen that either suddenly pop up in front of you or throw knives from afar; it's hard to tell if a knife will hit you or not.

-Played straight in the first game, because there's never any warning if a shot will hit the player or not.
+Played straight in the first game, because there's never any warning if a shot will hit the player or not (though the rule about Red Mooks always being accurate still applies; if you see them, duck).
 Later games are at least kind enough to show a distinct red gunfire effect a split-second before the harmful bullet hits.